 Sympathetic nervous system

 The main function of the sympathetic nervous system is to control active processes in the body.
-Often referred as the “fight and flight” response of the body.
-It is responsible for the energy provision and discharge, degradation of metabolic processes (ergotropic mechanisms – the functional status of the nervous system that favor the organism’s capacity to expend energy), respiration, the acceleration of the heart beat (tachycardia) and increase of blood pressure.
+It is often referred as the “fight or flight” response of the body.
+It is responsible for the energy provision and discharge, degradation of metabolic processes (ergotropic mechanisms – the functional status of the nervous system that favours the organism’s capacity to expend energy), respiration, the acceleration of the heart beat (tachycardia) and increase of blood pressure.
 The sympathetic activity increases the preparedness for action.
-It increases the blood glucose levels to guarantee a fast energy source.
-Further, it increases one’s level of attention and the power of concentration.
+It increases the blood glucose levels to guarantee a fast energy source, and increases one’s level of attention and the power of concentration.

 The Autonomic Nervous System

-The sympathetic and parasympathetic system are being influenced through the central mechanisms (brain) as well as the feedback from the periphery (organs).
+The sympathetic- parasympathetic system is influenced through the central mechanisms (brain) as well as the feedback from the periphery (organs).
 Thereby the measurements of the HRV can make a statment of the central mechanisms (brain) as well as of the organs.

-Summarised it means that the higher the HRV the faster the heart can adjust to internal or external influences, and the organism is reacting much better on the environment.
-The better the interaction between the sympathetic and parasympathetic activity, the better the adaption ability of the organism.
-A low HRV could be an indicator of limited health conditions and can be an indicator for acute risks in the cardiovascular system, physical illness, cancer or neuropathies.
+In a nutshell it means that the higher the HRV the faster the heart can adjust to internal or external influences, and the better the organism reacts to the environment.
+A low HRV could be an indicator of limited health conditions, therefor acute risks in the cardiovascular system, physical illness, cancer or neuropathies.

-The HRV could be compared with the indication of fever: different kinds of diseases can be shown by fever or in a reduction of the HRV, although a lot of different causes may be the trigger for both parameters .
+The HRV could be compared with an indication of fever: Different kinds of diseases can be shown by fever or in a reduction of the HRV, although a lot of different causes may be the trigger for both parameters .

 History of HRV

-Already since long ago, humans focused on the pulse, its relation to the self healing ability of the body and how it can be used to diagnose different symptoms.
+Since time immemorial humans focused on the pulse, its relation to the self- healing ability of the body and how it can be used to diagnose different causes.
 One of the most famous and probably most quoted person in relation to HRV is the physician Wang Shuhe, who lived 1700 years ago in China.

 The sentence „If the heartbeat gets as regular as the knocking of the

-The analysis of the pulse is up to today in the traditional Chinese Medicine an important method to get an understanding of the actual state of a patient.
+Up to today the analysis of the puls is an important method in traditional Chinese Medicine to get an understanding of the actual state of a patient.

-In modern medicin the HRV analysis became important with the possibility of digital signal processing techniques in the 1960s.
-Today several thousand studies in relation to HRV show the enormous importance of this analysis method.
+In modern medicine the HRV analysis became possible when digital signal processing techniques were developed in the 1960s.
+Today several thousand studies in relation to HRV show the enormous importance of this analytical method.

 Early detection and prognosis

-HRV is being used in the diagnostics of diabetic neuropathy.
+HRV is also being used in the diagnostics of diabetic neuropathy.
 A reduced HRV is the first indicator of a cardiovascular autonomic diabetic neuropathy.
 It has shown that patients with depression has an increased heart rate and a reduced HRV.
-It seems that people with depression can be accompanied with a heart disorder.
+It therefor seems that people with depression might also have heart disorder.

-Within a therapy the HRV measurements can be used as a biological indicator of a diagnosis, therapy selection and therapy monitoring.
+During the course of therapy the HRV measurements can be used as a biological indicator to make a diagnosis, and for therapy selection and monitoring.

-The last couple of years there has been seen an increase in research in sport medicine in relation to HRV.
+The last couple of years there has been an increase in research in sport medicine in relation to HRV.
 The main focus here is to see how the HRV reacts on physical activity and set training impulses accordingly.
-The HRV data can show if the body is being put in an overtraining state.
+The HRV data can show when the body is being over trained.

 6844 Altach / Österreich